thruthesky/xforum/README.md

 $ curl "http://work.org/wordpress-4.5.3/?script=post-generate"

-# How to use/manage
+# How to use/manage on admin
 * when a forum loads category, it loads its meta data and put it all together in $category

+## category configuration

+* input category on admin configuration page with comma separated.

+    forum()->getCategory()->config['category']

+## depcreated of category ini format.

     * category must be set in php.ini format.
         * category can have
             * name
             * admins ( each category can have admin.
 It's different from forum admin )
             * members ( each category can have members.
 It's different from forum members )

 # URLs